Main characters: The Mario Brothers | Allies | The Koopa Kingdom (Bowser - Bowser Jr. - The Koopalings - Bosses) | Assorted Nasties

 - Goo Goo Godlike: This baby ghost is the first boss fight.

 - Reality Warper: Shrinks Luigi down to an incredibly tiny size and transports him to a bizarre plane of reality located on his crib for the boss fight.

-- Tactical Suicide Boss: One of his attacks involve tossing a giant ball at Luigi in an attempt to crush him.
-Luigi can then use this ball to hit him (which is also how you get into the boss fight when you wake Chauncey).
+- Tactical Suicide Boss: One of his attacks involves tossing giant balls at Luigi in an attempt to crush him.
+Luigi can then use the one ball that remains to hit him (which is also how you get into the boss fight when you wake Chauncey).
 This does not discourage Chauncey from using the attack.

 - Dirty Old Man: He's 72 and has a crush on the 26-year-old Melody.
 Downplayed as he isn't shown to be perverted to her, and tries to court her nobly.

 - Weaksauce Weakness: He's terrified of fire so much that he runs at the mere sight of it.
 Lighting the candlestick in his hand terrifies him and drives him to his room, where you can capture him.

 - The Beautiful Elite: Played with.
-A master pianist renowned for her beauty and skill in elegant clothes, but harboring both an obsession with video games and a foul temper.
+A master pianist renowned for her beauty and skill and garbed in elegant clothes, but harboring both an obsession with video games and a foul temper.

-- Berserk Button: She’s a massive fan of games, and if you can’t recognize which game tunes she’s playing on her piano she throws a tantrum, banging on the keys with her fists.
+- Berserk Button: Shes a massive fan of games, and if you cant recognize which game tunes shes playing on her piano, she throws a tantrum, banging on the keys with her fists.
 She'll then promptly disappear, and you'll have to leave the room, come back in, and replay the instruments to talk to her again.

 - Meaningful Name: Melody refers to the main line of music in a composition, and Pianissima is a reference to pianissimo (to play softly).